|Thank you for viewing my

 Simplified Constitution of the United States

 Article 1 – Creates the two parts of Congress.
+They are responsible for making laws.

 Article 2 – Creates the job of President, called the Executive.
+Responsible for enforcing the laws.

 A. Explains how to kick the president from office, called impeachment.

 Article 3 – Establishes Judges, called the Judiciary.
+They decide if a law is allowable, or if it goes against the Constitution.

 Article 4 – States Rights.